Skip to content

 Method 1: Using pd.DataFrame()

-The most common way to create a DataFrame in Pandas from any type of structure, including a list, is the .DataFrame() constructor.
+The most common way to create a DataFrame in Pandas from any type of structure, including a list, is .DataFrame() constructor.

 If the tuple contains nested tuples or lists, each nested tuple/list becomes a row in the DataFrame.